NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 Adding a new app to a suite
 -------------------------------------

-A Rose application or "Rose app" is a Rose configuration which executes a command.
+A Rose application or “Rose app” is a Rose configuration for running an executable command, encapsulating details such as scripts, programs and settings.

-To add a new app, you have to specify how it relates to other tasks, specifically, which task will trigger it and which task will follow the new one.
-Then  you have to specify the details of the app in the configuration file ``rose-app.conf`` .
-This might require metadata to be added to tell the general user what the inputs to the task mean.
+To add a new app to a suite, we first create a directory to hold the app files.
+The main details are specified in a configuration file ``rose-app.conf``.
+We may also specify some metadata to tell the general user what inputs to the task mean (this goes under a ``meta/`` sub-directory or we may reference some standard metadata held elsewhere).
 Any scripts or executables needed by the new app can be added into an app ``bin/`` directory.
+General scripts that aren't specific to the app should go in the *suite* ``bin/`` directory.

+Remember to ``fcm add`` any new files that you add to the suite so they will be added to the repository when you next commit.

-General scripts go in the suite ``bin/`` directory.
-The suite configuration file ``suite.rc`` is the place where you modify the task graph the task definition i.e.  which computer will run the task and the resources it will need.
+In order to actually run the app, we need to add a new "task" to the suite which involves editing the suite configuration file ``suite.rc``.
+We specify i) how the new task relates to other tasks, specifically, which task will trigger it and which task will follow it; ii) what the task will run (i.e which app); and iii) how the task will run (i.e. which computer and the resources it will need).

-In this example, we will add an app that prints ``Hello World`` which will execute after the reconfiguration and before the main model.
-We will add the app to your copy of u-ba799.
+In this example, you will add an app that prints ``Hello World``, which will execute after the reconfiguration and before the main model.
+You will add the app to your copy of u-ba799.

 **i.
 Create the Rose application directory**